 Governments provide a variety of services to the people they serve.
 In order to pay for these services, the government levies taxes on the citizens and companies who benefit from these services.
-The government must also make payments on any money borrowed to sustain past operations.
+The government must also make payments on any money borrowed to sustain operations.
 Also, the government levies taxes to alter the behaviors of its citizens and the companies that do business in the country.

 One of the primary functions of national governments is to provide for the common defense of the nation.
-Today, this requires having a standing army which involves expenses for salaries, supplies, training and housing.
+Today, this requires having a standing army which involves expenses for salaries, supplies, equipment, training and housing.
 This also includes the expenses for research and development of new technologies and weapons.
-According to the Tax Policy Center, military spending accounted for 50 percent of all United States discretionary expenditures in 2015.
+According to the Tax Policy Center, military spending accounted for approximately 50 percent of all United States discretionary expenditures in 2015.

 Funding Government Programs